Showing posts with label dying. Show all posts

 "These are your choices for storing the ashes," she said.

 With the exception of a little coffin-shaped box, each tiny container looked suspiciously like a cookie tin from our local dollar store.
-It crossed my mind to offer up my own cookie tin if it would save me $90, but I chose the high ground and kept my mouth shut.
+It crossed my mind to offer up my own cookie tin if it would cut down on the cost, but I chose the high ground and kept my mouth shut.

 "Which one do you want, Syd?"
 I asked.